CSE512-16S/fp-wesleybeckner-mdmurbach-janetmatsen/README.md

 This script also encodes the transparency and line thicknesses which highlight features of the tree.
 She also wrote the scripts generate_tree.js and tree_styling.js, which create and style the D3 trees.

-Matt: overall HTML layout, sliders, images, cursor animations on the images.

-?? who ended up connecting the sliders to the filenames for loading?
+Matt worked on the overall HTML layout, the creation of the images from the input files (generate_image.js), incorporating the sliders, and the connections/animations between the input/output.